hendriknielaender/zvm/README.md

   ⚡ Zig Version Manager (<code>zvm</code>)
 </h1>
 <div align="center">⚡ Fast and simple zig version manager</div>
+<br><br>

-`zvm` is a command-line tool that allows you to easily install, manage, and switch between multiple versions of Zig.
+zvm is a command-line tool that allows you to easily install, manage, and switch between multiple versions of Zig.

 ## Features